Sri Lanka gives workers an extra day off to grow food

 He indicated that he would be willing to accept more financial help from China, even as the island nation struggled with its debt.

-Earlier this week on Monday, US secretary of state Antony Blinken said that Washington can help out Colombo as he spoke with Mr Wickremesinghe late on Monday.
+Earlier this week, US secretary of state Antony Blinken said that Washington can help out Colombo and reported that he spoke with Mr Wickremesinghe late on Monday.

-"During these economically and politically challenging times, the U.S. stands ready to work with Sri Lanka, in close coordination with the International Monetary Fund and the international community," Mr Blinken said on Twitter.
+"During these economically and politically challenging times, the US stands ready to work with Sri Lanka, in close coordination with the International Monetary Fund and the international community," Mr Blinken said on Twitter.

 Sri Lanka needs at least $5bn to meet essential imports for the rest of the year, Mr Wickremesinghe said.